-The Dutch National Holocaust Museum in Amsterdam is a new museum under development in the heart of the city’s Jewish district.
-It is under renovation and is expected to re-open in early 2024.
+The Dutch National Holocaust Museum in Amsterdam is a new museum in the heart of the city’s Jewish district.
+It is expected to open on 11 March 2024.

 It will tell the story of the persecution, deportation and murder of Jews in the Netherlands during World War Two, as well as stories of rescue and survival.